arsulegai/state-checker/README.md

 [Log Trace Level, Time Information] Log Trace To Be Searched Which Corresponds to State 3
 ```

-If above example, there's no error in parsing the file.
+In the above example, there's no error in parsing the file.

 The tool works as follows
-1. Reads input file line by line
+1. Reads the input log file line by line
 2. If any of the log line matches a state as per the descriptor file, it's
 considered as a start of state-machine analysis.
 3. If a log trace matches a state from descriptor file and transitions to